nothingnothings/caseBairruDevBack/README.md

 5. Install Yarn: Run `npm install -g yarn`
 6. Run TypeORM Database Migrations (to create the users table): Run `npm run migration:run`
 7. Spin up the development server: Run `npm start`
+8. Pair this backend API with the [caseBairruDevFront](https://github.com/nothingnothings/caseBairruDevFront) repository.

 Optionally, if you want to test the project in mobile devices, locally: